-Team White Wolf hails from Madrid, Spain and comprise of A-Kid and Carlos Romo, and remind me of a very young Motor City Machine Guns.
+Team White Wolf hails from Madrid, Spain and comprise of A-Kid and Carlos Romo, and reminds me of a very young Motor City Machine Guns.
 Full of speed and enthusiasm.
 Not seen much of them apart from a few YouTube clips.
-While Aussie Open are from Australia (obviously) and are made up of “Dunkzilla” Mark Davis and The Aussie Arrow Kyle Fletcher.
+While Aussie Open is from Australia (obviously) and is made up of “Dunkzilla” Mark Davis and The Aussie Arrow Kyle Fletcher.
 They’re very much a staple of the British scene and have been very successful in the small amount of time they’ve been here.

 White Wolf, will hopefully pick up some more UK bookings off this showing as they looked great as the young underdog team.
 Their chemistry together looked great, they have some great and ingenious tag team combos and really looked the part for a team that got together this year.
 They definitely gave Aussie Open a run for their money here.

 A real back and forth match where both teams shone brightly, but the more experienced Aussie Open picked up the win here and advanced to the semifinal where they’ll take on Roppongi 3K.

 Winner – Aussie Open

 A great mix of styles on show here with Rocky’s background of Japanese Strong Style (especially as he was trained by Antonio Inoki, which I found out during this show) and lucha tenancies, while Ridgeway looks like a shoot fighter and has a history in BJJ (plus he’s Hard as Fuck folks)

 A very slow technical start from both men which surprised m.
 Arm wringers, abdominal stretches with some obligatory forearms thrown in too.